racedo/stonith-fences/README.md

 # Fence Agent for VMware Fusion

- This Pacemaker agent is a modified version of Eric Edgar's original fence agent by Ramon Acedo and has been tested on VMware Fusion 6.0.5 on Mac OS X 10.10.1 and RHEL 7 with Pacemaker 1.1.10
+ This Pacemaker stonith fence agent is a modified version of Eric Edgar's original fence agent by Ramon Acedo and has been tested on VMware Fusion 6.0.5 on Mac OS X 10.10.1 and RHEL 7 with Pacemaker 1.1.10

 ## Installation instructions
 `cp fence* /usr/sbin` on all servers running stonith.